MicrosoftDocs/memdocs/memdocs/solutions/cloud-native-endpoints/azure-ad-joined-hybrid-azure-ad-joined.md

 For some guidance, go to [Deployment guide: Setup or move to Microsoft Intune](../../intune/fundamentals/deployment-guide-intune-setup.md).

-#### Which device join state is required for device compliance and/or conditional access?
+#### What device join states are required for device compliance and/or conditional access?

-With Microsoft Intune or co-management (Intune (cloud) + Configuration Manager (on-premises)), you can create [compliance policies](../../intune/protect/device-compliance-get-started.md).
-When combined with [conditional access](../../intune/protect/conditional-access.md), you can enforce your compliance policies on both HAADJ and AADJ endpoints.
+Both HAADJ and AADJ endpoints support [compliance policies](../../intune/protect/device-compliance-get-started.md) and [conditional access](../../intune/protect/conditional-access.md) when managed by Intune or co-managed by Intune and Configuration Manager.

 #### Are there limitations for HAADJ?